- Exceptional value, especially ~$800-$1200 RTS models

 All in all, then, HP’s Victus 15L is an extremely solid option in the current market if you’re looking for an affordable gaming PC that can push 144FPS.
 While they could have certainly done a better job of fairly pricing memory and storage upgrades in their customizable rigs, the 15L’s base configurations stands out as true value offerings.

-Considering everything, HP’s Victus 15L is, at its current pricing, the best value mid-range gaming PC on the entire market.
-You don’t see Ryzen 7 / 6600 XT PCs going for $900, or Core i7 / RTX 3060 builds going for $1000; the only other computer we’ve seen at comparable prices was Lenovo’s IdeaCentre Gaming 5i, which is sold out at the time of writing.
+Considering everything, though, HP’s Victus 15L is, at its current pricing, the best value mid-range gaming PC on the entire market.
+You don’t see Ryzen 7 / 6600 XT PCs going for $900, or Core i7 / RTX 3060 builds going for $1000; the only similar computer we’ve seen at comparable prices was Lenovo’s IdeaCentre Gaming 5i, which is sold out at the time of writing.

 Alternatives: Other Brand Reviews